Hardware Setup Guide

 • Static IP address

-• Low latency connection (<50ms to major cities)
+• Low latency (<50ms to major cities)

 • Unlimited or high data cap